MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v19.md

         ```

         <!--You only need to use the -SkipAppVersionCheck if you didn't increase the application version in Task 5.-->
-    2. To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the `–Progress` switch.
+    2. To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the `–Progress` and  `–Detailed` switches.

     This step will automatically install the base application and system application on the tenant.